JAremko/spacetools/README.md

 2. `describe  SPEC`                  Describe spec by keyword.
 Example: ":spacedoc.data/root"
 3. `relations INPUTS...`             Print node relations in the input Spacedoc(.SDN) files
 4. `format    INPUTS...`             Format .ORG files Specified directly or by parent directory
-5. `export    DOCS_ROOT [INPUTS]...` Export .ORG files to "spacedoc/emacs-tools/export/target/"
+5. `export    DOCS_ROOT [INPUTS]...` Export .ORG files to "spacedoc/emacs_tools/export/target/"
-6. `orgify    INPUTS...`             Export .SDN files into "spacedoc/clj-tools/target/orgify/"
+6. `orgify    SDN__ROOT`             Export .SDN docs as .ORG files into "target/orgify/" directory

 *``DOCS_ROOT`` is a root directory of Spacemacs documentation (usually "~/.emacs.d/").*
 *If one of`INPUTS` arguments is a directory it will be scanned for .ORG files.*